 Earthsave Baltimore E-News: Earth Friendly Food Choices

-Here?s all the latest info from Earthsave Baltimore.
-We are a completely volunteer operated nonprofit that helps people make healthier, earth friendly food choices.
-Here?s more good news for you!
+Here?s the latest news from Earthsave Baltimore.
+We are an all-volunteer nonprofit that helps people make healthier, earth friendly food choices.
+There?s lots of good news hear for you!

 Hope to see you soon!
 Be well!

 EARTHSAVE VEG DINNER ED SERIES: On Saturday, May 29th, from 6-9 pm, Earthsave will feature a video screening of the PBS production "Dr. Neal Barnard's Program for Preventing & Reversing Diabetes".
 Until Dr. Barnard?s scientific breakthrough, most health professionals believed that once you developed diabetes, you were stuck with it?and could anticipate one complication after another, from worsening eyesight and nerve symptoms to heart and kidney problems.
 Dr. Barnard?s dietary program has demonstrated that this is not true.

 In a series of studies?the most recent funded by the National Institutes of Health?Dr. Barnard has shown that it is possible to repair insulin function and reverse type 2 diabetes.
 By following his scientifically proven, life-changing program, diabetics can control blood sugar three times more effectively than with the standard diet; and cut back on and in some cases eliminate medications while reducing the risk of diabetes complications.